By Jessica Burde

 The Five Best Free Email Marketing Services:

 This free plan includes 1,000 contacts and unlimited emails.
-They have a strong WYSIWYG editor, image hosting, HTML and plain text emails, image hosting, real-time analytics, and just about every feature you could want in email marketing.
-All these features are free, but if want more than 1,000 subscribers you’ll need to upgrade to a paid account.
-Target Hero is perfect for home businesses that need or want a wide variety of features for their campaigns, but don’t have large subscriber lists.
+They have a powerful WYSIWYG editor, image hosting, HTML and plain text emails, image hosting, real-time analytics, and just about every feature you could want in email marketing.
+All these features are free, but if you want more than 1,000 subscribers, you’ll need to upgrade to a paid account.
+Target Hero is perfect for home businesses that need or want a broad range of features for their campaigns, but don’t have large subscriber lists.
 Target Hero requires SMS verification to activate an account.
 If you don’t text, you won’t be able to start an account.

 Email marketing can be intimidating at first.